NixOS/nixpkgs/nixos/doc/manual/configuration/xfce.chapter.md

 option [](#opt-programs.thunar.enable) instead of simply adding `pkgs.xfce.thunar` to [](#opt-environment.systemPackages).

-If you\'d like to add extra plugins to Thunar, add them to [](#opt-programs.thunar.plugins).
-You shouldn\'t just add them to [](#opt-environment.systemPackages).
+If you'd like to add extra plugins to Thunar, add them to [](#opt-programs.thunar.plugins).
+You shouldn't just add them to [](#opt-environment.systemPackages).

 ## Troubleshooting {#sec-xfce-troubleshooting .unnumbered}